Jbleezy/BO2-Reimagined/README.md

 * 4 round and 5 round special rounds happen more equally
 * Fixed not being able to drop powerups after doing certain traversals

-### Avogadro
-* Drops a random powerup when killed
-* Decreased minimum distance away from players to be able to attack
-* Respawns on the same round if exited due to being too far away from players (normally respawns on the next round)

 ### Denizens
 * Changed max amount that can be spawned at once from 2 total to 1 per player in the fog
 * Changed spawn rate to 5 seconds (normally same spawn rate as zombies)